netFormulary NHS

 Tablets 2.5mg, 5mg, 10mg, 20mg

-Restricted Item Restricted to use in post natal women when used in line with NG133
+Restricted Item Restricted to use in post-natal women, in line with NG133.

 Link NG133: Hypertension in pregnancy: diagnosis and management